valvolt/storiz/README.md

 - An editor should be developed, for that I need to add user support, create an admin account, and let it edit / create tiles

+- UUIDs are generated at server start, not game start, making replay attacks somewhat possible.
+A better solution would be to generate UUIDs at each click.

 ## ON THE TODO LIST...